top of page

 Usability testing

-With the vision statement in mind, we conducted usability testing on the Severn Trent website with four participants who are a part of our user group.
+With the vision statement in mind, my team and I conducted usability testing on the Severn Trent website with four participants from our user group.
 Using quantitative analysis and the think-aloud method, we discovered that most participants found the website confusing.
 This was evident in the number of errors they made and the time it took to complete a task.

 Task time graph